-Sparta continued on into the Middle Ages and, indeed, was never be truly lost.
-Today, the modern day city of Sparta stands near the ancient ruins, having a population of more than 35,000 people.
+Sparta continued on into the Middle Ages and, indeed, was never truly lost.
+Today, the modern-day city of Sparta stands near the ancient ruins, having a population of more than 35,000 people.

 Indeed, even the ancient writer Thucydides predicted that Sparta's ruins would not stand out.

 "Suppose, for example, that the city of Sparta were to become deserted and that only the temples and foundations of the buildings remained, I think that future generations would, as time passed, find it very difficult to believe that the place had really been as powerful as it was represented to be."
 (From Nigel Kennell's book "Spartans: A New History")